kaminoontee/comments_project/README.md

 ## additional notes

-* the database password is set to `jdth,fath` in this project for testing purposes
 * for production, update `.env` with a strong password
 * if using vds with a domain, replace `localhost` with your domain/ip in `.env` file